Health: Mental health

 The World Health Organization describes mental health as "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community".
 Mental health is not just the absence of mental illness.

 Mental illness is described as 'the spectrum of cognitive, emotional, and behavioral conditions that interfere with social and emotional well-being and the lives and productivity of people.
 Having a mental illness can seriously impair, temporarily or permanently, the mental functioning of a person.
 Other terms include: 'mental health problem', 'illness', 'disorder', 'dysfunction'.

-Approximately twenty percent of all adults in the US are considered diagnosable with a mental illness.
-Mental illnesses are the leading cause of disability in the US and Canada.
-Examples of these illnesses include schizophrenia, ADHD, major depressive disorder, bipolar disorder, anxiety disorder, post-traumatic stress disorder and autism.
+Approximately twenty percent of all adults in the US are considered diagnosable with a mental disorder.
+Mental disorders are the leading cause of disability in the United States and Canada.
+Examples of these disorders include schizophrenia, ADHD, major depressive disorder, bipolar disorder, anxiety disorder, post-traumatic stress disorder and autism.

 Many factors contribute to mental health problems, including: